s39674/Image2schematic/README.md

     **SITREP**: currently no progress on that have been achived, any ideas would be greatly appreciated!

-2. Using `OpenCV`, we need to understand the pin to pin traces, and assign each pin with it's corrosponding x and y coordinates.
+2. Using `OpenCV`, we need to understand the pin to pin traces, and assign each point with it's corrosponding x and y coordinates.

     **SITREP**: Very far into it. `Board8.png` works very good.

-3. Using `OpenCV` OR `tesseract`, we need the understand the text on the ICs that are on the board, and then pass that into skidl search function to get the pinout of that Integrated circuit, as well as the schematic symbol of that IC.
+3. Using OCR, we need the understand the text on the ICs that are on the board, and then pass that into `skidl` search function to get the pinout of that Integrated circuit, as well as the schematic symbol of that IC.

-    **SITREP**: some what into it, we do know where there are ICs, as well as used skidl queries.
+    **SITREP**: For now, we use `EasyOCR` for extracting text, please see dedicated branch.

-4. Using all this data metioned above, and using skidl, we will make a file with skidl syntax describing the circut, and then output a schematic using `skidl_to_schematic` tool.
+4. Using all this data metioned above, and using skidl, we will craft a file with skidl syntax describing the circut, and then output a schematic using `skidl_to_schematic` tool.

-    **SITREP**: very close to outputing a test schematic using skidl syntax, a lot of discussion on `skidl` repo.
+    **SITREP**: very close to outputing a test schematic using skidl syntax.

 ## Testing